-Hoosier females are most often diagnosed with cervical cancer during their middle adult years.
-During 2011, 82 percent of cervical cancer cases occurred among Indiana females less than 65 years old, including 36 percent of cases occurring among women ages 25 to 44 and 46 percent among women ages 45 to 64.
+Hoosier women are most often diagnosed with cervical cancer during their middle adult years.
+During 2013, 78 percent of cervical cancer cases occurred among Indiana women less than 65 years-old, including 38 percent of cases occurring among women ages 25 to 44 and 39 percent among women ages 45 to 64.

-In Indiana, during 2002-2011, African-American women, compared to white women, had a 22 percent higher cervical cancer incidence rate and a 50 percent higher mortality rate.
-While many factors are probably impacting this disparity, one apparent issue is that African-American women tend to be diagnosed more often after the cervical cancer is no longer localized.
+During 2004-2013, in Indiana, African-American women, compared to white women, had a 21 percent higher cervical cancer incidence rate (9.2 versus 7.6 cases per 100,000 females) and a 48 percent higher mortality rate (3.4 versus 2.3 deaths per 100,000 females).
+While many factors are probably impacting this disparity, one apparent issue is that African-American women tend to be diagnosed more often at a later stage.

-In the United States, the cervical cancer death rate declined by almost 70 percent between 1955 and 1992, mainly because of the effectiveness of Pap smear screening.
+In the United States, the cervical cancer death rate declined by almost 50 percent in the last 30 years, mainly because of the effectiveness of Pap smear screening.
 Pap screenings allow for early identification and treatment of abnormal cervical cells before they become cancerous.
 This is important, because typically, the pre-cancerous conditions do not cause pain or other symptoms and are only detected through Pap screenings.